pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

 $$\mu = \frac{R_i n_i + \mu_0 (\alpha_0 + \beta_0)}{n_i + (\alpha_0 + \beta_0)}$$

-Look familiar?
-The prior mean is the same as the $$C$$ parameter in the IMDb average, so the only difference between this formula and the other is that we now have a clear definition for the $$m$$ parameter now: it's the sum of the Beta priors, which are directly derived from the population mean and variance!
+Look familiar? <span class="strong-text">The prior mean is the same as the $$C$$ parameter in the IMDb average</span>, so the only difference between this formula and the other is that
+<span class="strong-text">we now have a clear definition for the $$m$$ parameter: it's the sum of the Beta priors,
+which are directly derived from the population mean and variance!</span>

 $$\alpha_0 + \beta_0 = \frac{1}{\sigma_0^2} \left(\mu_0 - \mu_0^2 - \sigma_0^2\right)$$